 I took tons of photos so I thought I would split this post into 2.
 This post focuses on one side of the rather long space, where my workspace is located.
 And I should point out that aside from buying a new desk (my previous one was rickety and too small) everything in this room is from my previous home, so it’s a bit of a work in progress although all the major pieces are staying.
 (And note that I have alot to learn on photographing such a dark space.
 It’s so tricky!!!)

 The photo above is the view from the foyer.
 TV watching/hangout area is to the left of the fireplace (the next post).

 I have rugs all over the floor because the terrible orange/yellow stain on the hardwood makes me pukey.
 The cowhide needs to be replaced with something darker.

 Oh – how about a before shot for impact…

 Better now?
 I would say so!

-My favourite plant, candle from and Ikea box.
+My favourite plant, Mine Design candle from Style Labo and Ikea box.

 Blanc de chine lamp from eBay I just unearthed from the basement (glad I never had any takers when I was selling this pair) and a doily bowl I made that stored my phone cable and lip gloss.

 My beloved 2 arm Jielde lights up the corner beautifully.